Gaurika-vats/ecg-arrhythmia-classification-mitbih/README.md

 - V: Ventricular ectopic beat
 - F: Fusion beat
 - Q: Unknown beat (removed during preprocessing)
+-
+Although the dataset provides two ECG channels per record, this implementation uses only a single lead (MLII) for heartbeat classification.
 The dataset is not included in this repository.
 Users must download it directly from PhysioNet.

 ## Data Preprocessing